superstreamlabs/memphis.py/README.md

     )
 ```

 When using Consumer.consume, the consumer will continue to consume in an infinite loop.
-To change the rate at which the consumer polls, change the pull_interval_ms parameter:
+To change the rate at which the consumer polls the station for new messages, change the pull_interval_ms parameter:

 ```python
     memphis = Memphis()